grafana/agent/docs/flow/reference/config-blocks/_index.md

 # Configuration blocks

-Configuration blocks are top-level blocks which can be used to configure various parts of the Grafana Agent process.
+Configuration blocks are optional top-level blocks which can be used to configure various parts of the Grafana Agent process.

 Configuration blocks are _not_ components, so expressions which reference components are invalid.
 Expressions which do not reference components (e.g.,